 - Diameter: 0.2m

-No other equipments are subjected for simulation study as shown in simulation flow sheet.
+No other equipments are subjected to simulation study as shown in simulation flow sheet.
 A rough attempt is made to find the component mole fraction and temperature along the adiabatic reactor.
 The feed ratio is about 2:1 benzene to propylene.
 The results are available without any errors are present here to show how Aspen can simplify the calculation and designing the process.
-With less input data, the required information about the process operation condition can be obtained.
+With fewer input data, the required information about the process operation condition can be obtained.

 Reactions kinetics used in cumene reactor simulation rate model:

 Propylene + Cumene → p-diisoproyl benzene —————— R2

 Reference: Turton (2003), Analysis, Synthesis, and Design of Chemical Processes, 2 nd Edition.

 Results of cumene reactor simulation :